abdelrahman-sherbini/Notepad-javafx/README.md

-# Windows Notepad created with JAVAFX via MAVEN
+# Windows Notepad created with JAVAFX using Maven

-Built windows notepad with javafx and fxml to load new windows of same notepad using MAVEN
+Built windows notepad with javafx and fxml to load new windows of same notepad using Maven

 Features :-